 Our Nurture Leader is also our Parent Practitioner and you can contact her at any time if you have concerns regarding your child’s well-being.
 You can also discuss any needs with their class teacher, Teaching Assistant or SENDCo.
 If further support is needed with regards to the well-being of your child, we will seek support from outside agencies.

-Our behaviour policy is fully understood and in place by all staff.
-Our safeguarding policy is updated in line with current guidance.
+Our Mental Health, Wellbeing and Behaviour Policy is fully understood and in place by all staff.
+Our Safeguarding Policy is updated in line with current guidance.
 Pupils’ views are important and a regular School Council takes place.

 Relevant staff are trained to support medical needs and receive appropriate training if necessary.
 Children have individual care plans in place if needed.